Kohlyde/Copy-paste-serializing/README.md

-# Copy Paste Serializing Ohh Italy
+# Copy Paste Serializing utility
 This repository hosts the "Copy Paste Serializing Ohh Italy" project, an interactive development environment designed to streamline and enhance the data serialization process.
 Created by [KOHLYDE](https://github.com/KOHLYDE), this tool aims to provide an intuitive interface for developers to serialize data effortlessly and visualize the output instantly.

 ## Overview